 Today's recipe is an adaption of the Strawberry Charlotte on www.ricadocuisine.com.
 Thank you Ricado!
 I tweaked the recipe by adding the Chantilly Cream and extra vanilla extract - I just find extra vanilla boosts the flavor of most desserts.

-To check how many sponge fingers needed for my spring-form pan I firstly lined my 20cm/8 inch spring-form pan with baking paper and then did a trial lining with the the fingers BEFORE dipping them in the syrup just to make sure it all worked.
-You might see a few tiny gaps below, next time I might just pop a little more sponge in those parts too, it didn't really affect the result though.
+To check how many sponge fingers needed for my spring-form pan I firstly lined my 20cm/8 inch spring-form pan with baking paper and then did a trial lining with the fingers BEFORE dipping them in the syrup just to make sure it all worked.
+You might see a few tiny gaps below but it didn't really affect the result.

 Sieve the mixture twice for a super smooth consistency.
 The first time you are ensuring that you don't have any seeds in your strawberry mixture and the second ensures that your strawberry/gelatin mix is silky smooth too.
 If you don't want to sieve it the second time that is fine but please ensure you do sieve out the seeds the first time as the whole beauty of a Strawberry Charlotte is the smooth, creamy consistency.
 Use a spatula or wooden spoon to "stir and push" the mixture through the sieve - it really speeds up the process.

-The strawberry mousse for this recipe is so good, you could even just pour it into bowls or little shooter glasses (I love to make mini desserts) and then let it set and serve as a dessert in itself.
+The strawberry mousse filling as a recipe on its own, just pour it into bowls or little shooter glasses (I love to make mini desserts) and allow to set before serving.

 Be quick when dipping your sponge fingers into the lemon syrup before assembling, too much moisture will make the sponge fingers break apart and become mushy.